fmalmeida/ngs-preprocess/README.md

 ## Quickstart

-1. If you don't have it already install Docker in your computer.
-Read more [here](https://docs.docker.com/).
+1. If you don't have it already install [Docker](https://docs.docker.com/) in your computer.
-    * You can give this [in-house script](https://github.com/fmalmeida/bioinfo/blob/master/dockerfiles/docker_install.sh) a try.
     * After installed, you need to download the required Docker image

           docker pull fmalmeida/ngs-preprocess